LithiumOre Partner Highlights that Railroad Valley Lithium Project is Located at Center of 'Super Brine Complex' in Nevada

 3PL is a privately held mining development firm engaged in the exploration and development of lithium brine deposits within the Western Nevada Basin.

-LithiumOre's CEO Doug Cole said, "3PL's management team has an aggregate of over 70 years global oil and gas exploration, development and production experience.
+LithiumOre's CEO Doug Cole said, '3PL's management team has an aggregate of over 70 years global oil and gas exploration, development and production experience.
 Vince is also a geologist and has been researching the Railroad Valley brine pool and reviewing well log data for over five years.
-We are confident in his initial assessment of our brine and are excited to begin drilling soon."
+We are confident in his initial assessment of our brine and are excited to begin drilling soon.'
+Given his initial analysis of the lithium content in the brine, we believe that there is at least one million tons of lithium in our acerage.
+We are at the widest and deepest part of the brine pool.

 Railroad Valley Lithium Project